 DO NOT settle for anything else.

 Counselling offers a safe space to talk about issues that are troubling you.
 As a general rule the counsellor will not share what is said in counselling sessions with anyone else.
-However there are certain circumstances when confidentiality may need to be broken, this includes any threatened act of terrorism or drug trafficking.
+However there are certain circumstances when confidentiality may need to be broken, this includes any serious crime, threatened act of terrorism or drug trafficking.
 Confidentiality may also be broken if the counsellor is concerned that you might harm yourself (including suicidal intent) or someone else or, if you are at risk of being harmed by someone else.
 This does not happen often and the counsellor will make every effort to talk things through with you.
 Counsellors keep notes on each client.
 These are brief, respectful and stored in compliance with the Data Protection Act.
 Please ask your counsellor about confidentiality if you have any questions.

 As we are committed to monitoring and assessing the quality of our work, from time to time, clients may be asked to contribute to this process by completing a confidential evaluation questionnaire.